HL7-UK/UK-Core-Access/input/pagecontent/clinical_data.md

 the Provider would respond with a Bundle containing MedicationAdministration resources that are completed and reference patient `b88f0099-5213-4502-a49d-cc3887027bdd`.

 #### MedicationAdministration effective-time
-The Provider SHOULD support search by effective date and time:
+The Provider SHALL support search by effective date and time:
 ```
 GET [base]/MedicationAdministration?effective-time=[date]&patient=[id]
 ```